tqsd/QuReedGui/README.md

 QuReed already ships with built-in icons.
 If more icons are needed, you can simply add them to the `<project-name>/custom/icons` folder.
 Builtin utility for adding the icons is not working in the browser mode.

 ### Creating new devices
 QuReed already ships with built-in devices.
-If more devices are neede, you can use the Gui to create the device.
+If more devices are needed, you can use the Gui to create the device.
 When the dialog is opened you must choose a name, icon, ports (optional) and parameters (optional).

 When specifying the ports you define what kind of data you intend to receive at the port (input case) and what kind of data you intend produce (output case).